-Gatwick is the only other serious contender to Heathrow as a true international airport hub.
-While Heathrow is the most traveled and most mentioned, no one takes the time to appreciate the many things that make Gatwick the best airport for travel in and out of London.
+Gatwick Airport, also known as Gatwick London, is the only other serious contender to Heathrow as a true international airport hub.
+While Heathrow is the most popular London airport, no one takes the time to appreciate the many things that make Gatwick the best airport for travel in and out of London.

 The airport itself is pretty straightforward; with only two terminals (North and South) there’s not a lot of stress navigating the airport.
 When it comes to things to do, the North Terminal has much more going on than the South.

-Hands down, Gatwick beats Heathrow when it comes to border control waiting times as it has a much more efficient system and a smaller passenger load.
+In the Gatwick vs. Heathrow debate, Gatwick beats Heathrow hands down when it comes to border control waiting times as it has a much more efficient system and a smaller passenger load.

 London City Airport is the only true airport within the city limits of London.
 Based near Canary Wharf, the airport serves mainly the business crowd.
 As a result, it is incredibly easy to get to and exceptionally efficient.

 In terms of airline selections, there are really no budget airlines to choose from and the airlines based at London City are quite expensive.
 The airport is served by the Docklands Light Railway (DLR) which is a comfortable way to get to and from the airport to wherever you need to go in the city.

 The best thing about London City isn’t the ease of transport so much as it is the accessibility of the airport because it is so small.
 Additionally, the people who usually utilize London City are experienced travelers so the atmosphere is quite calm.

 While you aren’t likely to be waiting at the airport for long periods of time, the downside to traveling out of London City is the lack of seating available and things to do.